starksuperfan/ai-carbon-footprint-estimator/README.md

 - **AI**: OpenAI GPT-4o for personalized recommendations
 - **Visualization**: Plotly for interactive charts
 - **Database**: PostgreSQL for data persistence

+## Live Demo
+This app runs locally.
+Follow the installation instructions below to try it yourself!

 ## Installation